Toward 6G Sidelink Reliability: MAC PRR Modeling for NR Mode 2 SPS and ns-3 Validation: System setup

 \section{System setup}

-Consider a typical SL (SL) mode 2 scenario where the static UEs are randomly distributed in a region such that the resulting network is fully connected.
-SL packet traffic sent from each UE is periodic - representing the basic service message class of regular updates - and uses the sensing-based Semi-Persistent Scheduling (SPS) defined in \cite{3gpp.37.885,garcia2021tutorial} for channel access.
-We assume a perfect PHY-layer as befits a pure MAC analysis, i.e., any Layer-2 packet sent from a source is received perfectly by all the intended receivers if not interfered with due to simultaneous transmission(s) by other UE sources.

-Fig. \ref{fig:SenSel} shows a {\em resource pool} comprised of a set of $N_{sc}$ contiguous sub-channels\footnote{A subchannel is composed of a network maintainer configured number of resource blocks, which are in turn composed of 12 subcarriers whose bandwidth is defined by the subcarrier spacing.} in the frequency domain and slots in the time domain, allowing the transmission of one Transport Block (TB) which, for our purposes, constitutes a single SL Layer-2 packet\cite{3gpp.37.985}.
-This combination of one sub-channel and one slot used to transmit a TB is a Physical Resource Block (PRB).
-Each UE reserves PRBs periodically for packet transmission over a Resource Reservation Interval (RRI) - $T_{RRI}$ - duration in milliseconds.
-If we denote the slot duration as $t_s$\footnote{$t_s = 1$ ms for SCS = 15 kHz.} which depends on 5G numerology $\mu$, the total $\#$ of slots within each RRI equals $T_{RRI}/t_s$.
-As a result, the total $\#$ of PRBs within each selection/sensing window, $N_r$, is
+Consider a typical SL mode 2 scenario where static UEs are randomly distributed in a local region such that the resulting network is fully connected.
+SL packet traffic sent from each UE is periodic and uses the sensing-based Semi-Persistent Scheduling (SPS) defined in \cite{3gpp.37.885,garcia2021tutorial} for channel access.
+An SL {\em resource pool}\footnote{A set of available time/frequency resources dedicated for SL TB transmissions.} comprised of a set of contiguous sub-channels\footnote{A subchannel is composed of a network maintainer configured number of resource blocks, which are in turn composed of 12 subcarriers whose bandwidth is defined by the subcarrier spacing.} in the frequency domain and slots in the time domain, enables transmission of (data) Transport Block (TB) which, for our purposes, constitutes a single SL Layer-2 packet\cite{3gpp.37.985}.
+This combination of one sub-channel and one slot to transmit a TB is a Physical Resource Block (PRB) that constitutes the unit resource in sensing-based SPS.
+We assume a perfect PHY-layer as befits a pure MAC analysis, i.e., any Layer-2 packet sent from a source is received perfectly by all intended receivers if not interfered with due to simultaneous transmission(s) by other UE sources.